saisheshirudh/Temparature-converter/README.md

-It converts the given temparature into celsuis and farenheit respectively when we the temparature as an input to it
+It converts the given temparature into celsuis and farenheit respectively when we give temparature as an input to it